 African art > Statues > Statue Tiv

-People with varied traditions have settled in the savannah north of the Niger and Benué rivers.
-The Tiv are made up of farmers living on the banks of the left bank of the Benué River.
-Their statues are of two types: of a naturalistic type, these figures take the form of female representations, some of which formed the top of reception box posts, as evidenced by the base of this statue.
-The seconds, named ihambé, associated with fertility, feature seated characters.
-Soft, full and rounded shapes characterize it.
-The round face has finely sculpted features and sports the scarifications used in the ethnic group.
-The hairstyle is assembled in fine braids around the central crest.
+Seed people with varied traditions have settled in the savannah north of the Niger and Benué rivers.
+The Tiv are made up of farmers living on the banks of the left bank of the Benué.
+Their statues are of two types: of a naturalistic type, these figures take the form of posts of boxes filed in the ground.
+The seconds, called ihambé , associated with fertility, feature seated characters.
+They also carved works of the type çi-contre, combining skull motifs and skeletons.